-Governments must reach out to the people and communities who are most and first affected
+Governments must reach out to the people and communities who are most and first affected by climate change events and involve hem as stakeholders and partners to ensure that actions taken to address climate change are inclusive.

-Governments must support people in poverty in their daily resistance and their own actions against climate change, promote local knowledge gathered by these communities, and create spaces for participation and empowerment.
+Governments must support people living in poverty in their daily resistance and their own actions against climate change, promote local knowledge gathered by these communities, and create spaces for participation and empowerment.

-RECOMMENDATION N°3 : Ensure that funds reach the most vulnerable
+RECOMMENDATION N°3 : Ensure that funds reach people in vulnerable situations

-The hundreds of billions that will be spent to implement mitigation, adaptation, just transition, loss and damage climate actions must be an opportunity to accelerate poverty eradication and access to basic human rights in each country.
+The hundreds of billions that will be spent to implement Mitigation, Adaptation, Just Transition, Loss and Damage climate actions must be an opportunity to accelerate poverty eradication and access to basic human rights in each country.

-In the area of financing, an accountability mechanism is needed that allows affected people to obtain remedy for the damage caused by different projects implemented all around the world and not only those related to climate.
-It is equally crucial to consider the non-economic impact of the projects, such as disruption of support networks, loss of livelihood, and destruction of culturally important sites.
+In the area of financing, an accountability mechanism is needed that allows affected people to obtain remedy for the damage caused by extreme climate events and the big transformations that come with them.
+It is equally crucial to consider the non-economic impacts, such as disruption of support networks, disappearance of identity documents, loss of livelihood, and destruction of culturally important sites.